 Biography of Ice Sculptor Mark Mckenzie

-At the five star All-inclusive Resort I was offered a position as a pantry cook.
-Here I was in the cold kitchen where I was first exposed to
+At the Five-Star All-inclusive Resort I was offered a Position of a Pantry cook.
+Here I was in the Cold Kitchen where I was first exposed to

 I was offered Culinary Scholarships from the Resort to travel to United States and Canada.

 On my return to Jamaica in 1995 from George Brown College in Canada, I earned my first Gold Medal at the Jamaican National Culinary Competition at the Jamaica Grande Hotel in Ocho Rios.

 I worked at Swept Away for three years then moved on to worked for Beaches Negril for two Years as the Chef de Cuisine.

 A Part of the 1995 Swept Away Resort Mixology and Culinary Team.
 At the JCDC Culinary Competition, Held at the Jamaica Grande Hotel in Ocho Rios.